Teaching for mastery at secondary: is it compatible with putting students in sets?

 "It has been really eye-opening to me to have two classes with different prior attainment and on different ‘flight paths’, but to be teaching them the same material.
 Students of all attainment levels can understand the same concepts, provided the starting point is accessible and they can progress in small-enough steps to keep up.
 I find students in both classes display a willingness to have a go, to explore ideas through discussion, and a confidence and enjoyment in their own learning.

 "However, in this lesson the top set group were quicker to articulate their thinking, and made the connection with the algebra much more quickly.
-It was interesting to see many in the top set used substitution of zero into the nth term to find the 0th term, whereas in Set 3 they subtracted from the 1st term, and only made the connection to the nth term afterwards through questioning.
+It was interesting to see many in the top set used substitution of zero into the nth term to find the 0th term, whereas in Set 3 they subtracted from the first term, and only made the connection to the nth term afterwards through questioning.
 I was able to slot in another more challenging problem at the end with the top set, because of their speed.

 "Also, I think the higher prior attaining students are also much more likely to remember their learning, and as you descend the sets then retention of learning becomes much more of an issue.
-I think the issues around retention and making connections explains a lot about differences in attainment: you can have two students who both understand a concept really well, but one of them gets great marks in an exam due to good retention, and the other doesn’t".
+I think the issues around retention and making connections explain a lot about differences in attainment: you can have two students who both understand a concept really well, but one of them gets great marks in an exam due to good retention, and the other doesn’t."